 Back-country hikers and travelers in developing countries where the water isn’t safe to drink will benefit from packing some form of water purifier.
 Our top pick is the SteriPEN, a UV light that destroys bacteria, viruses and protozoa.
-We also like the LifeStraw, which is lightweight and effectively filters the vast majority of bacteria and protozoa.
+We also like the LifeStraw Personal Water Filter, which is lightweight and effectively filters the vast majority of bacteria and protozoa.
 (It is not effective against viruses; if those are a concern, upgrade to the LifeStraw Mission.)

 Another interesting option is the GRAYL, a reusable bottle that works a bit like a French press to remove viruses, bacteria, protozoa and some chemicals as you force water through it.

 Mosquitoes, ticks and other creepy-crawlies can transmit nasty diseases ranging from malaria to Zika.
 Traveling to an affected area?
 Stock up on insect repellent to use during your trip, and consider treating your shoes and clothing with permethrin before you leave.